Characterization and cancellation of power-line-induced motional-mode frequency noise in a trapped-ion system: Introduction

-In this work, we investigate the effect of 60-Hz power-line noise on the motional modes of a single trapped ${}^{171}\mathrm{Yb}^{+}$ ion, and we develop and demonstrate a systematic workflow for its characterization and active cancellation.
-By extracting both the amplitude and phase of the induced secular-frequency modulation, we implement an active noise-cancellation scheme based on direct feedforward injection into the trap control system.
+In this work, we investigate the effect of 60-Hz power-line noise on the motional modes of a single trapped ${}^{171}\mathrm{Yb}^{+}$ ion, and we develop and demonstrate a systematic workflow for its characterization and cancellation.
+By extracting both the amplitude and phase of the induced secular-frequency modulation, we implement a noise-cancellation scheme based on direct injection into the trap control system.
 Our approach not only suppresses the dominant periodic component but also provides a practical template for identifying and compensating structured, coherent noise in trapped-ion systems.
-To the best of our knowledge, this constitutes the first experimental active cancellation of periodic motional-mode noise in a trapped-ion system, highlighting both its practical significance and its relevance for future large-scale quantum processors.
+To the best of our knowledge, this constitutes the first experimental demonstration of cancellation of periodic motional-mode noise in a trapped-ion system, highlighting both its practical significance and its relevance for future large-scale quantum processors.